 Sometimes the need for a visa depends on your citizenship, the purpose of your visit, and the planned duration of your stay.

 In the past, immigration officers had the power to allow or reject the entry of visitors into a country.
 It is after granting the visitor entry that they would stamp the passport.
 Nowadays, most states require you to apply for a visa in advance.

 You obtain a travel visa from the embassy of the country you are visiting or its local consulates.
 A visit in this context is the reason for entry into a foreign country.
 Some countries allow visitors to acquire visas on arrival for brief visits.

 A travel visa is subject to checks by immigration officials at the point of entry.
-The government of the country you are visiting can revoke your visa at any time.
+The country’s government you are visiting can revoke your visa at any time.

 In rare occasions, some states provide mandatory exit visas.
 Whether citizen or noncitizen, you have to apply for this document before leaving the country.
-Some countries, on the other hand, have bilateral agreements to allow their citizens to visit or leave without visas.
+Conversely, some countries have bilateral agreements to allow their citizens to visit or leave without visas.

 In the event the country you wish to visit does not have an embassy or a consulate, you may have to look for visa application services in another country.
-Otherwise, the host country can process your visa and make arrangements for you to collect it at the entry port.
+Otherwise, the host country can process your visa and arrange for you to collect it at the entry port.